dwhodges2/pugworkshop20210309/Instruction/Lesson_1.md

 To begin using the Google Sheets API you need to obtain a `credentials.json` file.

 - If you have not already done so, you must create a Google "project" and enable API access.
 The process is described in detail at https://developers.google.com/workspace/guides/create-project.
-Follow the steps to create a project and enable APIs and Services.
+Follow the steps to create a project in [Google Cloud Console](https://console.cloud.google.com/) and enable APIs and Services.
   - The name of the project is not very important.
-  - When you get to the page listing available APIs, select the Sheets API and click "Enable".
+  - When you get to API Library page, select the Sheets API and click "Enable".
 - Once the Sheets API is enabled, follow [the instructions here](https://developers.google.com/workspace/guides/create-credentials) to create and download a credentials JSON file.
+  - Fill in your email address and other required information.
+You do not need to specify any custom scopes.
   - After configuring the OAuth consent per the instructions, follow directions to create an OAuth client ID credential.
   - Use the instructions labeled "Create Desktop application credentials" to generate a JSON file.
 You can always return to the control panel to obtain the credentials file again if you lose it.
 - The downloaded file will be called something unwieldy like `client_secret_496925295403-5qcjroitnouj1xof810siou23k5goe7l.apps.googleusercontent.com.json`.
 You will need to rename this file (or a copy of it) to `credentials.json`: